byuflowlab/FLOWUnsteady/README.md

 variable filter width and spatial adaption as the particles are convected and stretched by the velocity field.
-The local evolution of the filter width provides an extra degree of freedom to reinforce conservations laws, which makes the reformulated VPM numerically stable.
+The local evolution of the filter width provides an extra degree of freedom to reinforce conservations laws, which makes the reformulated VPM numerically stable (overcoming the numerical issues that plague the classic VPM).

 This meshless LES has several advantages over conventional mesh-based CFD.
 In the absence of a mesh,